-If you’re shopping online for a mattress, you’ve come to the right place!
+If you're shopping for a mattress, you've come to the right place!

-Over the past few years, my husband and I have slept on and researched the leading mattresses sold online and shipped directly to your home, sometimes called a bed-in-a-box or an online mattress.
+Over the past few years, my husband and I have reviewed over 50 of the leading mattresses sold online and shipped directly to your home.

-Everything we learned is documented on this website in the form of mattress reviews and comparisons, where we score & rate the leading brands on the 13 features you should care about most when buying any mattress online.
+We score & rate everything we review on the 13 features you should care about most when buying any mattress online.

 The Benefits Of Buying a Mattress Online

 Table of Contents

 The #1 benefit is that you'll save a LOT of money.
 Like, 30-50% less than a comparable store-bought brand.

 Tuft And Needle put together the following comparison chart that explains why online mattresses cost so much less.